fetinin/blog/content/posts/Go has new generic slices and map packages.md

 // Before
 a := []int{1, 2, 3}
 val, insertIdx := 4, 1
-// disclaimer: not the best way to insert into a slice, just proofs that
+// disclaimer: not the best way to insert into a slice
 b := append(a[:insertIdx], append([]int{val}, a[insertIdx:]...)...) // [1 4 2 3]

 // After